The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

 While the matrix $B_{0}$ is sparse (and is typically supported on the graph of a transport map) the approximation $B_{\epsilon}$ always has full support (by Sinkhorn's theorem) and is thus more ``regular'' than $B_{0}.$ Accordingly, the small parameter $\epsilon$ is sometimes referred to as the\emph{ entropic regularization parameter.} This is illustrated by the simulations in \cite{b-g-c-N} for the case when $p$ and $q$ represent the discretization of two probability measures on the unit-interval in $\R,$ using a large number $N$ of points and with $C_{ij}$ the cost matrix defined by to the squared distance function on $\R.$ When $\epsilon$ is taken to be of the order $1/N$ \cite[Fig 1]{b-g-c-N} shows how the discrete probability measures on $\R\times\R$ appear as smoothed out versions of the graph of the corresponding optimal transport map.

-It should also be pointed out that the entropy minimization problem above goes back to the work by Schrödinger on Quantum Mechanics in the 30s \cite{schr} (see the survey \cite{le}, where the connection to optimal transport is emphasized).
+It should also be pointed out that the entropy minimization problem above can be traced back to the work by Schrödinger on Quantum Mechanics in the 30s \cite{schr} (see the survey \cite{le}, where the connection to optimal transport is emphasized).